sindrimagg/LexiSort/README.md

 Renames files so that when files are lexicographically ordered their numbers are also numerically ordered.

-Before we run the program in the directory /School/:
+Before we run the program in the directory *School*:
 ```bash
 School
 ├── Week 1